morat523035/ThunderbirdButtons/readme.txt

 * <profile directory>\chrome\attrsInspector.js

-The attrsInspector.js subscript is loaded by Attributes Inspector script.
+The attrsInspector.js subscript is loaded by the _AttributesInspectorThunderbirdButton.uc.js script.

 Thunderbird 32-bit: